Sino-African relations: Diplomacy

 Early modern bilateral relations were mainly affected by the Cold War and communist ideology.
+Following the Mao era and continuing as of at least 2023, China seeks relationships with African governments and political parties on the basis of political and security reliability, rather than with regard to ideological ties.

 China originally had close ties with the anti-apartheid and liberation movement, African National Congress (ANC), in South Africa, but as China's relations with the Soviet Union deteriorated and the ANC moved closer to the Soviet Union, China shifted away from the ANC towards the Pan-Africanist Congress.
 The Soviets supported Joshua Nkomo's Zimbabwe African People's Union, and supplied them with arms; Robert Mugabe's attempts to gain Soviet support for his Zimbabwe African National Union were rebuffed, leading him to enter into relations with China.
 China adopted several principles, among them was the support of the independence of African countries while investing in infrastructure projects.

 In the 1970s, the expulsion of Soviet military advisers from Egypt and Sudan was welcomed with arms supplied by China.
 China and Zaire (and Safari Club) shared a common goal in Africa, namely to do everything in their power to halt Soviet gains in the area.
 Accordingly, both Zaire and China covertly funneled aid to the National Front for the Liberation of Angola (FNLA) (and later, UNITA) to prevent the People's Movement for the Liberation of Angola (MPLA), which was supported and augmented by Cuba, from coming to power.
 China and Safari Club sent assistance to support the Mobutu regime during the Shaba I conflict in 1977.

 The Somali Democratic Republic established good relations with the Soviet Union throughout the Cold War era.
 When Somalia sought to create a Greater Somalia, it declared war on Ethiopia and took the Ogaden region in three months with Soviet aid.
 When the Soviet Union shifted its support from Somalia to Ethiopia, the latter retook the Ogaden.
 This angered Somalian President, Siad Barre, who expelled all Soviets advisors and citizens from Somalia.
 China and Safari Club supported Somalia diplomatically and with token military aid.